akmfelix/Orchestrating-Data-Pipelines/Airflow.md

 # What is Airflow
 * Apache Airflow is an open source platform to programmatically author, schedule and monitor workflows.
 The Workflows are you Data Pipelines.
 * Airflow is an orchestrator.
 It allows you to execute your tasks in the right way, in the right order at the right time.
+* An Executor defines how your tasks are executed, whereas a worker is a process executing your task.
+* The Scheduler schedules your tasks, the web server serves the UI, and the database stores the metadata of Airflow.

+## What-is-not-Airflow
+* Airflow is not a data streaming solution, neither a data processing framework.
 * Airflow is an orchestrator, not a processing framework.
 Process your gigabytes of data outside of Airflow (i.e. You have a Spark cluster, you use an operator to execute a Spark job, and the data is processed in Spark).
-* A DAG is a data pipeline, an Operator is a task.
-* An Executor defines how your tasks are executed, whereas a worker is a process executing your task.
-* The Scheduler schedules your tasks, the web server serves the UI, and the database stores the metadata of Airflow.
+* Instead, you should use Airflow as a way to trigger the tool that will process your data.
+For example, you have the SparkSubmitJobOperator, you could use that operator to process terabytes of data.

 ## Benefits
 * Everything is coded in Python and everything is dynamic.